 - Cheques should be made payable to ‘HDOFF’ (only).

-We have planned a full programme of events for 2021.
+We have planned a revised programme of events for 2021.
 However these may be cancelled if the pandemic restrictions require this.
+Day trips will advertised nearer the time in order to minimise cancellations.

 Thursday September 23rd 2 – 4pm ‘Warm and well fed’